philiplourandos/mmi-investments-assessment/README.md

 ## Setup

-- On linux or mac install [http://sdkman.io](SDKMan).
-Once installed open a terminal and run: `sdk env install`.
+- On linux or mac install [SDKMan](http://sdkman.io).
+Once installed open a terminal and run: `sdk env install`
 - docker or podman is required as test cases use a Postgres container image

 ## Project Structure